From Local to Global

 Participatory uses of AI

-We had a meeting of the Public Voices in AI People’s Advisory Panel this week, where one of our topics of discussion was the lifecycle of an AI Application, and where and how within this publics could or should be involved.
+We had a meeting of the Public Voices in AI People’s Advisory Panel this week, where one of our topics of discussion was the lifecycle of an AI Application, and where and how within this publics could or should be involved (introduced by Reema Patel as part of the creation of a framework for the PVAI programme).
 Building on discussions at previous sessions, we wanted to give panel members more of an insight into the people behind an AI system, and to think about how particular stakeholders might be influenced.

 Within the constraints of our two-hour zoom meetings with the panel, we realised it would be tricky to bring along lots of AI-developers to speak, and we didn’t have resource to collect interviews in advance, so we decided to experiment with ‘AI generated expert testimony’.
 In part, this was inspired as a response to the kind of “Algorithmic proxies for participation.”
 Delgado et. al. found (§3.3.3) some AI developers turning to (asking AI systems, rather than people, for feedback on system design), and in part as a reflexive activity to also explore how the group felt about simulated testimony.